Searching and viewing CIs and relationships in CMDB Explorer

 Sometimes, you may want to view just one particular CI of interest.
 In that case, search and view the CI as follows:

-On the CMDB Dashboard, use Quick Search to search for the CI that you want to view in Explorer.
+Use the Search CI widget to search for the CI that you want to view in CMDB Explorer.

 - On the search results page, select the check box next to the CI of interest and click Show in Explorer.